 First Aid For Emotional Hurt

 The majority of this information is attributed to the unknown Author of the titled article.
-I have adapted the article to include those for whom the loss experience may not be as fresh as for others, and to give a little understanding about what the body does with unresolved grief – grief and mourning which have been avoided.
+I have adapted the article to include those for whom the loss experience may not be as fresh as for others and to give a little understanding about what the body does with unresolved grief – grief and mourning which have been avoided.
 I use this article as part of a Grief Kit when educating people.
-It is sage advice that can be applied anywhere along the grieving process.
+It is sage advice that can be applied anywhere during the grieving process.

 Accept The Loss Of Your Loved One